JorgenPhi/jeechan/README.md

 3. Edit settings.php with the database connection credentials
 4. Browse to /admin.php
     * The default username and password is admin / admin
+    * You should create a new account and delete the admin account.

 Original copyright